hombit/freddi/Readme.md

 meanings as [command line options](#usage-executables-options), but with three major exceptions:
  1. Python package doesn't provide any file output functionality, that's why output arguments like `config`, `dir`, `fulldata`, `starflux`, `lambda` or `passband` are missed;
- 2. all values are assumed to be in CGS units, but you can use `Freddi.from_asrtopy` for dimensional values (see details bellow);
+ 2. all values are assumed to be in CGS units, but you can use `Freddi.from_asrtopy` for dimensional values (see the details bellow);
- 3. parameters of wind, NS `fp` and NS `kappa` models are passed as dictionaries (see specification bellow).
+ 3. parameters of wind, NS `fp` and NS `kappa` models are passed as dictionaries (see the specifications bellow).

 The following code snippet would set-up roughly the same simulation as [the command-line example](#usage-executables-example)